TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 1. Obtain action (required: 'add' or 'remove'), entity_id (required: space_id or page_id), entity_type (required: 'space' or 'page'), watcher_id (required), watcher_type (required: 'user' or 'group'), and actor_user_id (required).
 2. Call get_watchers to determine the current watching status and prevent redundant actions.
 3. Call manage_watchers to apply the watch or unwatch action by creating or deleting the record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**